tripleo1/tripleo1/README.md

 - local-first system updates (should have been done already)
 - making it look pretty
 - less typos
+- Music (still like it, tho)

 ### Actual interests

-- Networking
-- Java
+- Networking, virt.
-- Music
+- Java, I. nets
-- Jarvis
+- Jarvis (especially the animation)
+- Language, obviously
 - (Not going to say)